laravel-json-api/docs/1.0/schemas/pagination.md

 }
 ```

-On your schema, you can return `null` from the `pagination` method:
+On your schema, you can then return `null` from the `pagination` method:

 ```php
 namespace App\JsonApi\V1\Posts;